 - a.
 Buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or 903.3.1.2.
 See Section 903 for occupancies where automatic sprinkler systems are permitted in accordance with Section 903.3.1.2. - b.
 Group H occupancies equipped throughout with an automatic sprinkler system in accordance with Section 903.2.5. - c.
-For a room or space used for assembly purposes having fixed seating, see Section 1029.8. - d.
+For a room or space used for assembly purposes having fixed seating, see Section 1030.8. - d.
 For the travel distance limitations in Group I-2, see Section 407.4. - e.
 The common path of egress travel distance shall only apply in a Group R-3 occupancy located in a mixed occupancy building. - f.
-The length of common path of egress travel distance in a Group S-2 open parking garage shall be not more than 100 feet. - g.
-For the travel distance limitations in Groups R-3 ((and R-4)) equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.3, see Section 1006.2.2.6. - h.
-Day care facilities, rooms or spaces where care is provided for more than 10 children that are 2-1/2 years of age or less, shall have access to not less than two exits or exit access doorways.
+The length of common path of egress travel distance in a Group S-2 open parking garage shall be not more than 100 feet.

-- 1006.2.1.1 Three or more exits or exit access doorways.
-Three exits or exit access doorways shall be provided from any space with an occupant load of 501 to 1,000.
-Four exits or exit access doorways shall be provided from any space with an occupant load greater than 1,000. - 1006.2.2 Egress based on use.
-The numbers of exits or access to exits shall be provided in the uses described in Sections 1006.2.2.1 through 1006.2.2.6. - 1006.2.2.1 Boiler, incinerator and furnace rooms.
+- g.
+For the travel distance limitations in Groups R-3 and R-4 equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.3, see Section 1006.2.2.6. - h.
+Day care facilities, rooms or spaces where care is provided for more than 10 children that are 2-1/2 years of age or less, shall have access to not less than two exits or exit access doorways. - 1006.2.2 Egress based on use.
+The numbers, configuration and types of components of exits or access to exits shall be provided in the uses described in Sections 1006.2.2.1 through 1006.2.2.6. - 1006.2.2.1 Boiler, incinerator and furnace rooms.
 Two exit access doorways are required in boiler, incinerator and furnace rooms where the area is over 500 square feet (46 m2) and any fuel-fired equipment exceeds 400,000 British thermal units (Btu) (422 000 KJ) input capacity.
 Where two exit access doorways are required, one is permitted to be a fixed ladder or an alternating tread device.
 Exit access doorways shall be separated by a horizontal distance equal to one-half the length of the maximum overall diagonal dimension of the room. - 1006.2.2.2 Refrigeration machinery rooms.
-Machinery rooms larger than 1,000 square feet (93 m2) shall have not less than two exits or exit access doorways.
+Machinery rooms larger than 1,000 square feet (93 m) shall have not less than two exits or exit access doorways.
 Where two exit access doorways are required, one such doorway is permitted to be served by a fixed ladder or an alternating tread device.
 Exit access doorways shall be separated by a horizontal distance equal to one-half the maximum horizontal dimension of the room.